Michigan Water Quality at a Glance

 Lead Service Lines: Mandatory inventory completion by October 2024, with enhanced regulations lowering the action level to 12 ppb in 2025

-PFAS Response: Michigan established the first comprehensive state PFAS standards and created MPART to coordinate cleanup efforts at contaminated sites
+PFAS Response: Michigan established the first comprehensive state PFAS standards in August 2020 and created MPART to coordinate cleanup efforts at contaminated sites

 Grant Programs: EGLE awarded 185 grants totaling $865 million since 2022 to local communities for water infrastructure improvements, with programs specifically targeting disadvantaged communities and emerging contaminant treatment

-Despite these investments, the American Society of Civil Engineers still rates Michigan’s drinking water infrastructure as D+, indicating continued need for sustained funding and modernization efforts.
+Despite these investments, the American Society of Civil Engineers still rates Michigan’s drinking water infrastructure as D+, indicating continued need for sustained funding and modernization efforts with an estimated annual gap of $860 million to $1.1 billion.

 Contaminants of Concern